The following documents contain information about tariffs:

 III.
 Network Security and Congestion Management Policies

-For the safety and privacy of our access customers and with respect for all customers, SDN:
+For the safety and privacy of all customers, SDN:

-• Utilizes standard industry practices for safeguarding children, intellectual property rights and our customers’ privacy and security;
+• Utilizes standard industry practices for safeguarding intellectual property rights and customers’ privacy and security;

 • Follows standard best efforts for Internet delivery with respect to allocation of capacity without differentiation among applications, providers, or sources;